leofdantas/vdic/README.md

 # vdic: Build and Use Vec-tionaries for Text Analysis

-A framework for building and using vector-based dictionaries (vec-tionaries) for text analysis in R. Provide seed words scored on dimensions of interest (e.g., moral foundations, sentiment, emotions), and vdic learns axes in word-embedding space that can then score *any* word -- even words absent from the original dictionary.
+A framework for building and using vector-based dictionaries (vec-tionaries) for text analysis in R. Provide seed words scored on dimensions of interest (e.g., moral foundations, sentiment, emotions), and vdic learns axes in word-embedding space that can then score *any* word---even words absent from the original dictionary.

 ## Design

-**Users download**: Word embeddings (~1--7 GB, one-time) **Users build**: Lightweight vec-tionaries (~3 MB) that work without embeddings
+**Users download**: Word embeddings (~1-7 GB, one-time)

+**Users build**: Lightweight vec-tionaries (~3 MB) that work without embeddings

 Once built, a vec-tionary is a small self-contained object.
 It can be saved, shared, and reused on any machine without requiring the original embedding files.